pirespaulohenrique/challenge-app/README.md

 ### Frontend Testing Strategy

-We use a two-layered approach to ensure reliability and speed.

 1.  **Ensure the application is running.** The Docker containers must be up.
 2.  **Run the tests:**